-TikTok's 800 million user platform has become a cornucopia of advertisement opportunities with its video-only content and your small business now has a leg up with TikTok’s new self-serve marketing platform.
+TikTok’s one billion user platform has become a cornucopia of advertisement opportunities with its video-only content and your small business now has a leg up with TikTok’s marketing platform.

-Whether you’re trying to drive traffic to your website, increase sales or launch a new product, a well-targeted and creative campaign can produce tremendous results.
+Whether you’re trying to drive traffic to your website, increase eCommerce sales with TikTok or launch a new product, a well-targeted and creative campaign can produce tremendous results.
 But, it can be daunting to figure out how to maneuver such a unique marketing platform.
 That’s where we come in.

 In this guide, you’ll learn everything you need to know about TikTok Ads, the different types of TikTok ads, and how to use them for your small business.

 TikTok is a video-sharing social network that allows users to create and share short videos—owned by ByteMedia.
 However, it initially launched as the Chinese version, Douyin, in September 2016.
 It is now available in 155 countries around the world via Google Play Services and the App Store.

 TikTok showed us all an alternative version of online sharing.
 We have all seen them – the funny videos that are constantly shared or the super informative videos that made you wonder what you even learned in high school.